exercism/website-copy/tracks/python/exercises/say/mentoring.md

 The return value of this function will typically be a string, but it can also be a list of strings for later assembly.
 Whether in this function or for the final return, encourage them to use a list and combine the elements using `str.join`.

-The main challenges are ensuring that the 'hundred' denominator is conditionally included and that the tens and ones columns are joined with a hyphen if they are both present.
+The main challenges are ensuring that the 'hundred' denominator is conditionally included and that the tens and one's columns are joined with a hyphen if they are both present.
 Simple `if` checks for each of these conditions is the most straightforward approach.

 Another approach is to only handle values below 100, and instead handle the hundreds alongside the other denominators.